robert-DL/geoarches/docs/archesweather/train.md

-# pipeline for training ArchesWeatherGen
+# Pipeline to train ArchesWeather and ArchesWeatherGen

 This is the full training pipeline if you want to re-train ArchesWeatherGen from scratch.
 We assume that you have installed the geoarches package and downloaded the data with the script.